lnbernstein/lnbernstein.github.io/readMe.md

 ### Project Structure:

 * Each HTML page is in its own file
-    * index.html, gallery-showcase, about, exhibits, contact, floral-carousel, landscape-carousel, still-life carousel
+    * index.html, gallery-showcase, about, exhibits, contact, florals, landscapes, still-life
 * Images folder -- contains all images seen on the webpage

 ### License